 Mission Statement and Principles

-The Panther program builds teams in two types of competitive formats:
+The Panthers program builds teams in two types of competitive formats:

-1. Tournament teams playing in 6-8 ASA "B" tournaments
+1. Tournament teams playing in 6-8 USA Softball "B" or "C" tournaments

-2. MiddleEssex teams playing in the MiddleEssex summer league and sometimes a couple of ASA "B" or "C" tournaments
+2. MiddleEssex teams playing in the MiddleEssex summer league and sometimes a couple of USA Softball "B" or "C" tournaments

-See the "Seasonal Overview" section form more detail on the MiddleEssex League and the "ASA Classifications" section for more detail on how teams and tournaments are classified.
+See the "Seasonal Overview" section form more detail on the MiddleEssex League and the "USA Softball Classifications" section for more detail on how teams and tournaments are classified.

-The tournaments we enter are typically in Eastern or Central Massachusetts, with the exception of the 8U level for which tournaments only exist in Rhode Island.
+The tournaments we enter are typically in Eastern or Central Massachusetts, or Rhode Island.

-Our goal is to have two teams at each 10U, 12U and 14U, and one team at each 8U (Rhode Island coach-pitch tournaments only), 16U (would enter 16U tournaments and the 18A division of MiddleEssex) and 18U (MiddleEssex League only, with A vs. B sub-division decided year-to-year based on that talent level).
+Our goal is to have two teams at each 10U, 12U and 14U, and one team at each 8U (coach-pitch tournaments only), 16U (would enter 16U tournaments and the 18A division of MiddleEssex) and 18U (MiddleEssex League only, with A vs. B sub-division decided year-to-year based on that talent level).

 Tryouts and Roster Formation

-We hold tryouts for the following year's older age group tournament teams in late August, 12U and 10U tournament team tryouts in late winter/early spring and MiddleEssex and the 8U tournament teams in May.
+We hold tryouts for the following year's older age group tournament teams in late August or September, 12U and 10U tournament team tryouts in late winter/early spring, and MiddleEssex and the 8U tournament teams in May.

 The tryout framework outlined above is subject to change along with the competitive softball landscape.
 We no longer will have separate tryouts for spring and summer teams, but will seek to accommodate players with restricted or seasonal availability in the team format that is most appropriate for them.
 We also will seek to get interested players who are not available during the summer involved in our fall league teams that participate in the Charles River Softball League.
 The fall season consists of Sunday morning doubleheaders and is generally more relaxed than the spring and summer.

-MiddleEssex teams will be comprised solely of players from Newton, which includes Newton residents and non-resident students in the Newton Public Schools.
 While we strive to have the tournament teams be comprised solely of Newton players, we will seek players from outside of Newton to complete the roster if we believe that is necessary to construct a sufficiently competitive team.
 Players from outside of Newton would most likely be pitchers or catchers, as having a sufficient number of players with a minimum level of competency at those two positions is essential.
 We will also consider players from outside of Newton if we need more players to create a team.
 Our mission is to provide the best possible softball experience for players in the Newton community, and that mission is ocassionally furthered by adding players from outside of Newton.

 Playing Time Allocation

-As the Panther program is more competitive than the recreational league, playing time -- both total innings and positions played -- will be based on merit.
+As the Panthers program is more competitive than the recreational league, playing time -- both total innings and positions played -- will be based on merit.